AnthonyCrespo/keras_chexnet/README.md

 ## Quickstart
 The code has been updated to Tensorflow 2.8 and Keras 2.8, and the trainings were carried out in Google Colab Pro.
-1. Download the [dataset] (https://www.kaggle.com/datasets/tawsifurrahman/tuberculosis-tb-chest-xray-dataset).
+1. Download the [dataset](https://www.kaggle.com/datasets/tawsifurrahman/tuberculosis-tb-chest-xray-dataset).
 Put all the images under `./data` folder.
 2. Perform a split of the dataset and save the .csv files in the `./data/split/` folder as train, dev, and test.
 A 80, 10, 10 split of the data is already provided.
 3. Run `python train.py` to train a new model
 4. Run `python test.py` to evaluate the model on the test set.